Flood Advisory issued for Franklin by NWS - News Break

 Flood Advisory issued for Franklin by NWS

-Effective: 2021-05-20 00:39:00 CDT Expires: 2021-05-21 02:48:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-05-19 22:13:00 CDT Expires: 2021-05-20 08:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
+Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Please report flooding to your local law enforcement agency when you can do so safely.
-Target Area: Franklin The National Weather Service in Topeka has issued a * Urban and Small Stream Flood Advisory for Northwestern Anderson County in east central Kansas Franklin County in east central Kansas * Until 845 PM CDT. * At 547 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Franklin The National Weather Service in Topeka has issued a * Urban and Small Stream Flood Advisory for Franklin County in east central Kansas * Until 1145 PM CDT. * At 843 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause urban and small stream flooding.
 Between 0.5 and 1 inch of rain has fallen.
-Some locations that will experience flooding include Ottawa, Centropolis, Pomona, Richmond, Williamsburg and Princeton.
-Additional rainfall of 0.5 to 1.5 inches is expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Some locations that will experience flooding include Ottawa, Wellsville, Centropolis, Pomona, Richmond, Williamsburg, Princeton, Lane and Rantoul.
+Additional rainfall of 0.5 to 1 inch is expected over the area.
+This additional rain will result in minor flooding.
+This replaces the flood advisory previously issued for Franklin County.alerts.weather.gov